fpgaprince/rtd/docs/source/applications.rst

+Encoding
+******************************************
+Communication encoding refers to the process of converting information into a format suitable for transmission over a communication channel.
+Encoding is crucial in communication systems to ensure accurate and reliable data transfer.
+There are various encoding techniques used in different communication scenarios, each with its own advantages and applications.
+Here are a few common types:

+Digital Modulation:

+Binary Phase Shift Keying (BPSK): Represents binary data using two phases (0 and 180 degrees) of a carrier signal.
+Quadrature Amplitude Modulation (QAM): Combines amplitude and phase modulation, allowing multiple bits to be transmitted in each symbol.
+Line Coding:

+Non-Return-to-Zero (NRZ): Uses two voltage levels to represent binary 0 and 1.
+Manchester Encoding: Combines clock and data, ensuring a transition in the middle of each bit period.
+4B/5B and 8B/10B Encoding: Used in high-speed data transmission to ensure a balance of 0s and 1s for clock recovery.
+Error Detection and Correction:

+Parity Bit: Adds an extra bit to the data to ensure an even or odd number of ones, detecting single-bit errors.
+Cyclic Redundancy Check (CRC): Uses polynomial division to detect errors in transmitted data.
+Analog Modulation:

+Amplitude Modulation (AM): Varies the amplitude of a carrier signal to transmit analog information.
+Frequency Modulation (FM): Varies the frequency of a carrier signal based on the input signal.
+Spread Spectrum Techniques:

+Direct Sequence Spread Spectrum (DSSS): Spreads the signal over a wide frequency band using a code.
+Frequency Hopping Spread Spectrum (FHSS): Rapidly changes the carrier frequency during transmission.
+Run-Length Encoding (RLE):

+Used in Data Compression: Represents repeated consecutive data with a count value.
+These encoding techniques are selected based on factors like data rate, bandwidth, noise resistance, and power consumption, among others.
+The choice of encoding plays a significant role in the overall performance and reliability of a communication system.

 Symbol Mapping
 ******************************************
 Symbol mapping in the context of digital communication refers to the process of associating symbols with specific bit sequences or values.
 This is a fundamental step in the modulation and demodulation process, where digital data is converted into a form suitable for transmission over a communication channel.